mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

 ### Directory Structure

-For a long time I thought about program structure in terms of the hierarchy present in the filesystem.
-In my mind, a program's structure looked like this:
+For a long time, I thought about program structure in terms of the hierarchy present in the filesystem.
+In my mind, a program’s structure looked like this:

 ```
 // The directory structure of a project called gobdns.